mjablons1/raspberry-pi-headless-spotify-streamer/README.md

 -----------------

 Now its time to pull spotifyd application.
-There are a few builds for Debian readily available, in case of my Rpi2 B the URL is a match for the ARMv7 architecture.
-In case you use older or newer RPI still you may have to look around to match the [correct build](https://github.com/Spotifyd/spotifyd/releases).
+There are a few builds for Debian readily available, in case of my RPi2 B the URL is a match for the ARMv7 architecture.
+In case you use older or newer RPi still you may have to look around to match the [correct build](https://github.com/Spotifyd/spotifyd/releases).

 ```console
 wget -O spotifyd-linux.tar.gz https://github.com/Spotifyd/spotifyd/releases/download/v0.3.4/spotifyd-linux-armhf-default.tar.gz